-The WHO, bless their cotton socks, in December 2020 launched a ‘year-long global campaign for World No Tobacco Day 2021 – “Commit to Quit” ’ and as part of this splendid effort we are informed that ‘The campaign will support at least 100 million people as they try to give up tobacco…’.
+The WHO, bless their cotton socks, in December 2020 launched a ‘year-long global campaign for World No Tobacco Day 2021, “Commit to Quit”, and as part of this splendid effort we’re informed that ‘The campaign will support at least 100 million people as they try to give up tobacco.’

-Come now, Dr Symonds, surely not another of your satirical put-downs!
+Come now, Dr Symonds, surely this is not going to be another of your satirical put-downs!

 My apologies, but the dear old WHO just doesn’t get it.

 From the start, the very phrase ‘Commit to Quit’ is wrong.
 Committing to quitting sounds all very well, but when is this vast number of 100 million smokers actually going to do it?
-The road to hell is paved with good intentions, as the proverb has it.
+As the proverb had it, the road to hell is paved with good intentions.
 What smokers need to do is to quit right now.
 If they merely commit themselves to quitting, this means they intend to do it some time in the future, such as on that special day of 31st May 2021, but what will they be doing in the meantime?
 Smoking!
 And even in the unlikely event they can conjure up the willpower to refrain from poisoning themselves with tobacco fumes on that singular day, what then?
 What will happen on 1st June and subsequently?
 In all likelihood they’ll start smoking again, though probably with a worse conscience.

 As the fateful date of 31st May was announced almost six months in advance, in a sense it gives smokers permission to carry on smoking in the meantime.
 This merely reinforces the illusions under which so many smokers labour, that a) there’s something wonderful about smoking which they might as well enjoy up till the last minute, and b) that ceasing to inhale tobacco smoke is terribly, terribly difficult, thus reinforcing smokers’ inherent reluctance to quit.